Last Updated: | By Sarah Braithwaite, Author & Horse Health Expert

 In a recent study in the Journal of Animal Science, the digestibility of various fractions of the diet was determined in mature horses, compared to weanlings on the same diet of 67% cubed forage and 33% concentrate.
 There were no differences.

-The following table will give you an idea of different options and the proportions of each straight to use to maintain a good calcium to phosphorous balance.
-They are high protein (at least 15%) but low in sugar and starch and will compliment a ‘forage focused’™ horse feed balancer very well when fed in addition to high quality hay, haylage and or grass.
-Adjust the amounts up or down to keep the ribs lightly covered but avoid a situation where your weanling or young horse gets fat.
+The following table will give you an idea of different options and the proportions of each straight to use to maintain good calcium to phosphorous balance.
+They are high protein (at least 15%) but low in sugar and starch and will compliment a ‘forage focused’™ horse feed balancer very well when fed in addition to high-quality hay, haylage and or grass.
+Adjust the amounts up or down to keep the ribs lightly covered but avoid a situation where your weanling or youngstock horse carries too much body fat.

 |Options||Micronised Linseed||Alfalfa||Wheat Bran||Rice Bran||Beet Pulp|